SpinachR/research_ideas/README.md

    Relation to deep kernel learning: Minimizing the predictive variance can be explained in the framework of posterior regularization, which lead to the solution to be of some specific form.
 Training samples are far from the decision boundaries and tend to cluster together.

 2. Bootstrap-hard:  a self-learning technique that use a convex combination of the given label and model prediction as the training target.
-3. Forward-correction:  a loss correction method based on the noise transition matrix Tˆ estimated by a pre-trained network
+3. Forward-correction:  a loss correction method based on the noise transition matrix Tˆ estimated by a pre-trained network.
-4. Generalized Cross Entropy: noise-robust loss function
+4. Generalized Cross Entropy: noise-robust loss function.
 5. Co-teaching: maintains two networks simultaneously, and cross-trains on instances screened by the “small loss” criteria.
 6. MentorNet: a meta-learning model that assigns different weights of training examples based on metalearned curriculum with clean validation dataset.
 7. Learning to Reweight: reweight the samples based on clean validation set.
+8. AugMix: mixup among k different augmentation.